NemesisCyberForce/webserver_audit/README.md

 Remember to regularly update your wordlists and vulnerability patterns to keep pace with emerging AI-specific security challenges.

+## Warning

+This repository contains tools for basic security checks of webservers. **Unauthorized use of these tools is strictly prohibited.** They are intended solely for educational purposes and for use in authorized environments.

+By using these tools, you agree to take full responsibility for ensuring that your activities comply with applicable laws and regulations.
+Misusing these tools for malicious purposes may result in severe legal consequences.

+Always obtain proper authorization before performing any security assessments.

 ## Credits
 [Mr.Chess](https://github.com/volkansah)